docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### OVERRIDE_HOSTNAME

-If you can't set your hostname (_eg: you're in a container platform that doesn't let you_) specify it via this environment variable.
-It will have priority over `docker run --hostname`, or the equivalent `hostname:` field in `compose.yaml`.
+If you cannot set your DMS FQDN as your hostname (_eg: you're in a container runtime lacks the equivalent of Docker's `--hostname`_), specify it via this environment variable.

-- **empty** => Uses the `hostname -f` command to get canonical hostname for DMS to use.
+- **empty** => Internally uses the `hostname --fqdn` command to get the canonical hostname assigned to the DMS container.
 - => Specify an FQDN (fully-qualified domain name) to serve mail for.
 The hostname is required for DMS to function correctly.

+!!! info

+    `OVERRIDE_HOSTNAME` is checked early during DMS container setup.
+When set it will be preferred over querying the containers hostname via the `hostname --fqdn` command (_configured via `docker run --hostname` or the equivalent `hostname:` field in `compose.yaml`_).

+!!! warning "Compatibility may differ"

+    `OVERRIDE_HOSTNAME` is not a complete replacement for adjusting the containers configured hostname.
+It is a best effort workaround for supporting deployment environments like Kubernetes or when using Docker with `--network=host`.

+    Typically this feature is only useful when software supports configuring a specific hostname to use, instead of a default fallback that infers the hostname (such as retrieving the hostname via libc / NSS).
+[Fetchmail is known to be incompatible][gh--issue::hostname-compatibility] with this ENV, requiring manual workarounds.

+    Compatibility differences are being [tracked here][gh-issue::dms-fqdn] as they become known.

 ##### LOG_LEVEL